Operational models of temperature superpositions: Operational models of temperature superpositions

 There always exist $u_{AS}^x$ for which the visibility vanishes.
 Considering eigenstates $\ket s$ of $\rho_S$, it suffices to take $u_{AS}^i$ which map each $\ket s$ to different energy eigenstates of the probe, i.e.~such that $u_{AS}^1\ket s$ is orthogonal to $u_{AS}^0\ket s$ for every $s$.
-The same argument applies to the two-bath case as discussed in Appendix~\ref{sec:appendix}.
+The same argument applies to the two-bath case under the conditions discussed in Section~\ref{sec:TwoBath} and Appendix~\ref{sec:appendix}.